grz0zrg/fsynth/README.md

 ## Tech

-Fragment client is a vanilla JavaScript web application, it use ECMAScript 5 and many Web API technologies.
-(Web Audio, Web Workers, Web MIDI, Web GL, Web Storage, indexedDB etc.) It was rapidly built from a prototype and had multiple iterations since then, UI code is probably the part which didn't change much in architectural terms and is probably the most bloated one.
+Fragment client is a vanilla JavaScript web application, it use ECMAScript 5 and 6 (due to some API requiring it) and many Web API technologies.
+(Web Audio, Web Workers, Web MIDI, Web GL 2, Web Storage, indexedDB etc.) It was rapidly built from a prototype and had multiple iterations since then, UI code is probably the part which didn't change much in architectural terms and is probably the most bloated one, slices also.

 Fragment client rely on few dependencies (CodeMirror, sharedb, Recorderjs etc.) and rely on some specifically built libraries such as WUI which handle all the UI widgets.